zboris12/zgayard/README.md

 * Support to download multiple files and compress them to a zip file
 * More online storage support
 * More language support
-* Support to change settings after first longin
+* Support to change settings after first login
 * Support to change key and password

 ## The Dependencies